stowball/hucssley/rethinking-css.md

 ## Naming things is hard

-When BEM was introduced to the front-end community it was a revelation.
+When BEM was introduced to the front-end community, it was a revelation.
 Ugly at first, but a revelation nonetheless.
 Within CSS’s global context, it allowed us to clearly express the hierarchy of components: its variants and their children.

 However, as always with introductory blog post tutorials, real-world usage didn’t align with the simplicity presented.
 How do you describe a discrete child block, that has its own children?
 How do you define UI states?
 Are they modifiers or something else entirely?
 Is that a `wrapper`, a `container` or an `inner`?
 What do we call the parent class?
 Is this a `.media-object`?
 It looks a like a `.flag-layout` to me.